Day Boulevard: History

 Day Boulevard was originally called the Strandway, and was planned beginning in the late nineteenth century as the easternmost link of the Emerald Necklace, the string of connected parks and waterways created by Frederick Law Olmsted.
 Plans for the connection of Franklin Park across Dorchester via a parkway to be called Dorchesterway to South Boston and Marine Park at the east end of the South Boston peninsula via the Strandway were not realized, and the route was eventually called Columbia Road.
 The southern roadway of the two roadways that formed Columbia Road was named William J. Day Boulevard in honor of a popular South Boston political figure after he died in 1950.
 William Day was the father of Louise Day Hicks, U.S. Representative for South Boston from 1971–73.

-Day Boulevard is listed on the National Register of Historic Places as part of the Old Harbor Reservation Parkways.
+Day Boulevard is a contributing property to a National Register of Historic Places district, the Old Harbor Reservation Parkways.